NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

 A freshly created, empty 2D project can weight up to 1.25 GB, and PackageCache folder up to 1 GB.
 Although certain dependencies can be manually removed from "Packages/manifest.json", most of the modules are deeply intertwined with Unity's core, and removing them would be unwise and could lead to bugs.
-This bulkiness is fine for the modern hardware, but a resource-hungry black box which is a Unity's runtime is not ideal when a game needs to be run on an older hardware or power-efficient devices.
+This bulkiness is fine for the modern hardware, but a resource-hungry behemoth is not ideal when a game needs to be run on an older hardware or power-efficient devices.
 Unity was found to have issues with CPU and GPU consumption and modules related to rendering.
 [31] Not everyone who wants to play video games can afford a modern computer or a phone.
 Unity also doesn't support linking external libraries.
 [25] This factor cripples its possibility to be modular.
 Additionally, with constant technological innovations, computing power can be placed into many unconventional targets like smart fridges, digital watches, thermostats etc.
 But "While Unity's cross-platform support is a significant advantage, it can also lead to suboptimal performance on certain platforms.
 Games developed in Unity may not perform as well as those developed using native game engines specifically designed for a particular platform."
 [32]
-Being able to play a Snake game on your toaster would be a neat little feature worth buying it.
+Being able to play a Snake game on a toaster would be a neat little feature worthy of buying it.

 Moreover, despite showing a great adaptability, Unity Technologies's leadership sometimes make for-profit business decisions that are often not perceived well by the community, such as one of their latest announcements about a "Runtime Fee", which will charge developers each time a game using the engine is downloaded.
 [36]
 This decision was harshly rebuked by community and was eventually changed to apply only to games created with Unity Pro and Unity Enterprise.
 Nonetheless, this company has shown themselves capable of trying to pull the rug out from under developers and not hesitating to squeeze them into debt with per/install (released game) royalties and other loathsome shenanigans.
-Problems like this are absent, as a rule, in open-source game engines which we will discuss later.
+Problems like this are absent, as a rule, in open-source game engines, some of which we discuss later.

 Lastly, Unity might suffer from an identity crisis.
 It is supposed to be a "build anything" engine used by both indie and triple-A studios alike, however many indie studios do not need "anything", they simply need the tools to make a game in a particular genre.
-Trying to branch out into too many spaces at once instead of focusing on what they are good is a sign of their capitalistic greed, and it might bite them in the future.
+Trying to branch out into too many spaces at once instead of focusing on what they are good at is a sign of a capitalistic greed, and it might bite them in the future.
-When the abundance of specialized software exists, software that is designed to excel at a small subset of features present in Unity, why would a company that only need those specific features use Unity?
+When the abundance of specialized software exists - software that is designed to excel at a small subset of features present in Unity, why would a company that only need those specific features pick Unity?

 #### Unreal Engine 5